offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Gene Expression/K-Centers Clustering_TOPIC
 ```

+**WHAT**: Given a list of n-dimensional points (vectors), choose a predefined number of points (k), called centers.
+Each center identifies a cluster.

-**WHAT**: K-means is k-centers except the scoring function is different.
-Recall that the scoring function for k-centers is ...
+K-means is k-centers except the scoring function is different.
+Recall that the scoring function (what's trying to be minimized) for k-centers is ...

 ```{kt}
 score = max(d(P_1, C), d(P_2, C), ..., d(P_n, C))